Vitamin D Deficiency

 Exposure During Development

 When female mice were deficient in vitamin D while pregnant, the offspring developed higher blood glucose levels, fewer beta cells, and less insulin secretion, as well as a variety of other changes to the pancreas later in life (Maia-Ceciliano et al. 2016).
-Rats deficient in vitamin D in early life developed changes to the gut microbiota and developed impaired glucose tolerance an adults, as well as in their offspring (Liu et al. 2023).
+Rats deficient in vitamin D in early life developed changes to the gut microbiota and developed impaired glucose tolerance as adults, as well as in their offspring (Liu et al. 2023).
+Another rat study found that developmental exposure to low vitamin D levels led to lower insulin levels, lower insulin secretion, and lower beta cell mass -- but only in males, not females (Schavinski et al. 2024).

 In Vitro Studies on Cells